Modern Enterprise Authorization Management System

 Gartner has an interesting article titled “Modernize Your Runtime Authorization” that highlights some aspects you need from a modern enterprise authorization systems.

 Over the years I have seen several adjectives being used to describe an advanced authorization management system.
 These capture various complementary aspects of the system and I believe an enterprise-grade authorization management system should be able to provide all of these features:

-- Fine-grained: the system should be able to capture and express the conditional logic for authorization at a very fine-grained level.
+The system should be able to capture and express the conditional logic for authorization at a very fine-grained level.
 Want to write a rule that checks for a higher level of user authentication via step-up authentication?
 Want to write a rule that checks the relationship between the user and the object being accessed?
 Want to express complex rule hierarchies?
-It should be at the core of the system’s capability list.
+It should be at the core of the system’s capability list

 Of course, the list above is not a comprehensive set of product features you need to be looking out for in an authorization system but rather the high-level capabilities that should be present.

 See how Axiomatics helps enterprises meet the needs of each of these features and more through Orchestrated Authorization.